h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 **Classification**

-     Checkbox indicating whether the dependent variable is to be treated as a factor or a continious variable.
+     Checkbox indicating whether the dependent variable is to be treated as a factor or a continuous variable.

 **Validation**